Visitor Center Host - Arctic Interagency Visitor Center

 About This Position

 Immerse yourself in a wildly beautiful part of Alaska and meet people from all over the world who seek adventure along the Dalton Highway!
-Work with Bureau of Land Management, U.S. Fish and Wildlife Service, and National Park Service staff to interpret Alaska’s Arctic at the Arctic Interagency Visitor Center.
+Work with the U.S. Fish and Wildlife Service, Bureau of Land Management, and National Park Service staff to interpret Alaska’s Arctic at the Arctic Interagency Visitor Center.
 Solo & coupled volunteers are welcome.
-A free campsite is provided for those who can commit at least 3 weeks.
+A free, private campsite is provided in exchange for 20 hours of volunteer service per week (no hookups – we are an off-grid community).

 Volunteer Duties and Description: